This lesson will cover the following topics:

 • Second to create a contact associated with the account

-• Third to create a file associated with the contact
+• Third, create a file associated with the contact

 Screenshot showing how the three salesforce actions were configured and ordered